jaanga/jaanga.github.io/outer-space/blog/20151022_first post.md

 The inspiration for the validity of this thought comes from the brilliant English 'professor' [Remy Sharp]( http://remysharp.com ).
 Remy has been hosting a blog with posts written in MarkDown and hosted on GitHub for years.

-Remy's code is sophisticated and well beyond the scope of Outer Space.
+[Remy's code]( https://github.com/remy/remysharp.com ) is sophisticated and well beyond the scope of Outer Space.
-We are starting with a very simple JavaScript [cookbook example]( https://github.com/jaanga/jaanga.github.io/blob/master/outer-space/blog/index.html )
+We are starting with a very simple JavaScript [cookbook example]( https://github.com/jaanga/jaanga.github.io/blob/master/outer-space/blog/index.html ).